 For a detailed read on microphone plosives, check out my article Top 10 Tips For Eliminating Microphone Pops And Plosives.

 Windscreens are not nearly as effective at eliminating vocal plosives as pop filters.
 However, they do provide some insulation against wind and plosive noise.

 For more information on microphone windscreens, please read the My New Microphone article Why Do Microphones Have Screens?
 (Pop Filter, Grille, Windscreen).

-Positioning a microphone slightly off-axis will reduce the impact a plosive has on the mic diaphragm, therefore reducing the likelihood of the diaphragm being overloaded by the plosive energy.
+Positioning a microphone slightly off-axis will reduce the plosives' impact on the mic diaphragm, reducing the likelihood of the diaphragm being overloaded by the plosive energy.

 Distancing the microphone from the streamer's mouth will also drastically reduce the likelihood of plosive pops in the mic.
 The extra distance may also benefit the view of the streamer.
 However, the audio quality will worsen noticeably.

 Omnidirectional microphones are immune to vocal plosives and are a decent choice for this reason, particularly with lavalier microphones.